Kartaverse/TVPaint-Data-Nodes/README.md

 To run TVPaint based workflows on your Resolve/Fusion system you will need the following tools:

-- BMD Resolve (Free) / Resolve Studio v18.5+
-- BMD Fusion Studio
+- BMD Resolve Studio or Fusion Studio v18.5 - v20+
 - Reactor Package Manager (Free)
 - Vonk Ultra Data Nodes (via Reactor)